Vishva Dixit: Genentech

-In 1997, Dixit became the Director of Molecular Oncology at Genentech.
+In 1997, Dixit joined Genentech as Director of Molecular Oncology.
 In 2009 he led the Department of Physiological Chemistry.
 As of 2016 he held the position of Vice President of Discovery Research, and oversaw Genentech's postdoctoral program.

+Under Dixit, Genentech became widely recognized as a leading center for research into inflammatory signaling pathways, programmed cell death, inflammasome biology, and innate immunity.
+His laboratory made contributions to elucidating the molecular mechanisms governing apoptosis, necroptosis, pyroptosis, and inflammatory caspase signaling, discoveries that have informed drug development programs targeting autoimmune diseases, inflammatory disorders, septic shock, infectious diseases, metabolic disorders, neurodegenerative diseases, liver disease, and cancer immunotherapy.

+Dixit also played a major role in fostering Genentech's scientific culture, mentoring generations of graduate students, postdoctoral fellows, and early-career investigators.
+His laboratory became known for combining rigorous mechanistic biology with clinical relevance, reflecting Genentech's longstanding emphasis on investigator-driven basic research within an industrial setting.
+During his nearly three decades at the company, he authored numerous highly cited publications in leading scientific journals, including Nature, Science, Cell, Nature Immunology, Nature Cell Biology, and Molecular Cell, reinforcing his position as one of the biotechnology industry's most influential research scientists.

 Notable research discoveries

 As one of the world's most cited scientists, some of Dixit's publications have garnered more than 2,000 citations.
 He was the second most highly cited scientist in the world in 1996.
-His lab's discovery of MyD88 (25) as a central conduit for signals emanating from the interleukin-1 receptor is considered as one of the "Pillars in Immunology" by the Journal of Immunology.
+His lab's discovery of MYD88 (25) as a central conduit for signals emanating from the interleukin-1 receptor is considered as one of the "Pillars in Immunology" by the Journal of Immunology.

 Dixit's papers, including his work on apoptosis and inflammation, have been designated "hot papers" on multiple occasions by The Scientist.
-This designation signifies emerging work that has a disproportionate impact on a field.

 His research on apoptosis (programmed cell death) is now commonly found in introductory textbooks in both biology and medicine.